sajjadh47/woo-products-slider-pro/README.md

 ## Changelog

+### 2.0.1
+* Checked for latest wp version 6.9

-### 2.0.2
+### 2.0.0
-- Checked for latest wp version 6.8, updated all dependency to latest version & fixed slider layout when only one or two item available but slide_to_show set 3 or more...
+* Checked for latest wp version 6.8, updated all dependency to latest version & fixed slider layout when only one or two item available but slide_to_show set 3 or more...

 ### 1.1.4
 * Minor Update.. tested for latest wp compatibility..